Marielle Blouse by Maria Schei Mogenstad

 buy it now or visit pattern website

-The Marielle Blouse is knitted top down in a lace pattern.
+The Marielle Blouse is worked top down in a lace pattern.

-The upper part of the back piece is worked back and forth with contiguous shoulder increases.
-The shoulder pieces are worked back and forth separately from picked up stitches on the back piece.
-The shoulder pieces have increases for the neckline and are joined to form one front piece by casting on stitches for the mid front.
-The front piece is then worked back and forth and has increases for the armholes.
+The yoke is worked back and forth.
+First, the upper part of the back piece is worked with contiguous shoulder increases.
+The shoulder pieces are worked separately from picked up stitches on the back piece.
+The shoulder pieces have increases for the neckline and are joined into one front piece by casting on stitches mid front.
+The front piece has increases for the armholes.

-The front and back piece are joined, and the body is worked in the round using circular needles.
-Stitches are picked up in the armhole opening, and are knitted straight down without decreases.
-Both sleeves and the body are finished with a single rib and an Italian tubular bind-off.
+The front and back piece are joined and the body is worked in the round on circular needles.
+Stitches are picked up around the armhole and the sleeves are worked in the round on circular needles without decreasing.
+Both sleeves and body are finished in single rib and Italian tubular bind-off.

 Sizes: